FREE SHIPPING on orders over $50

 The macabre has also been a major theme in modern and contemporary art.
 The artist Jesse Johnson is known for his controversial artworks, such as Time is King, which features a faceless skeleton king in a fashionable suit.
 Other contemporary artists, such as Banksy and Cindy Sherman, have also explored themes of death and mortality in their artwork.

-Macabre art often contains symbolic meanings that convey deeper messages about life, death, and the afterlife.
+Macabre Artwork often contains symbolic meanings that convey deeper messages about life, death, and the afterlife.
 For example, the image of a skeleton is often used to represent the inevitability of death and the transience of human life.
 The use of skulls and bones can also symbolize the fragility of life and the idea that death is always near.

 Other common symbols in macabre art include the hourglass, which represents the passage of time, and the scythe, which symbolizes the Grim Reaper and the inevitability of death.
 These symbols are often used in combination with images of decay, such as rotting flesh or decaying buildings, to create a sense of unease and discomfort in the viewer.